Tipsheet

 VLINFRA concall note

-• Ganesh Benzoplast told investors in November that revised JNPT lease rentals would run ₹18-20 crore per year.
-The finalised number, disclosed in June, is ₹25 crore, 25% above the top of that range.
-Management also cut its EBITDA margin guidance on new capacity to 80% from 90%, with no explanation for the 1,000 basis-point revision.
+• Ganesh Benzoplast's management guided JNPT lease rentals at ₹18-20 crore per year in November 2025.
+The finalised number came in at ₹25 crore, 25% above the top end of that range.
+On the same topic, management cut its guidance on new expansion capacity EBITDA margins from 90% to 80% with no explanation.

 GANESHBE concall note